Gift Card And Incentive Card Market Size and Share

 By Card Type: Open-Loop Gains Ground Through Network Effects

 Demand spikes around seasonal gifting sustain Closed-Loop relevance, especially in grocery, fuel, and quick-service retail, where in-venue displays trigger impulse buys.
 Yet, breakage-driven economics weaken as digital reminders lift redemption rates, nudging issuers to pivot toward experiential bonuses and subscription tie-ins.
-Overall, rising interoperability is expected to cement Open-Loop credentials as the structural growth driver inside the broader gift card market.
+Overall, rising interoperability is expected to cement Open-Loop credentials as the structural growth driver inside the broader gift card and incentive card market.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.